ircv3/ircv3-specifications/extensions/ircv3bearer.md

 Servers implementing this specification MUST implement [capability negotiation at level 302 or higher](capability-negotiation.html), as well as the [sasl capability](sasl-3.1.html).

 A bearer token type is a case-sensitive identifier conforming to the [message tags](message-tags.html) grammar for `<key_name>` tokens.
-This specification defines two bearer token types, `oauth2` and `jwt`.
+This specification defines three bearer token types, `oauth2`, `jwt`, and `opaque`.
 Additional bearer token types may be defined; they SHOULD either use a vendor prefix, or be registered with IRCv3.

 A bearer token is an opaque string of bytes.
 Bearer tokens MUST NOT contain the NUL byte.